 Once ACA students arrive at the international school, they assume a multiple allegiance.
 As individual students from a college or university in Canada or the United States, they are representatives of their home country.
 At the same time they are residents in another country and students in one of its schools.

-Students abroad must always remember that they are there to learn by participation in the ways of a different culture—not to teach ‘foreigners’ how things are done ‘back home!’
 The administrators, teachers, and students in the international schools do everything possible to make ACA students welcome and their year among them a truly delightful experience.
-Living and blending with the group within its society and its culture can contribute more toward the quality of students’ subsequent lives than even the learning of the language.
+Living and blending with the group within its society and its culture can contribute tremendously toward the quality of students’ subsequent lives than even the learning of the language.
 ACA programs offer a learning opportunity which cannot be obtained any other way!